 When you hear words or phrases like “crank,” “crystal,” “crystal meth” or “glass” you are hearing about methamphetamine in one form are another.
 These are one variety of the larger group of drugs, amphetamine.

 As we see above, 12.7% of college students have admitted to using this drug.
 If you peek into a classroom that has about 20 students, on average, 2 students in this class have used this substance.
 That is something to reckon with, due to the seriousness of methamphetamine.

 The uptick of use among college students may come from its overall prevalence and its great increase overall.
-This New York Times article describes meth as the easiest drug to get in Portland, OR, and many poor, rural towns are known as major hubs of the stimulant’s production.
+A New York Times article describes meth as the easiest drug to get in Portland, OR, and many poor, rural towns are known as major hubs of the stimulant’s production16.

 College students sometimes take the drug in its capsule form, not requiring a pipe for smoking or a needle for injecting, heroin-style.
 The other common way of intaking the drug is snorting.